UAlaska-IT/http_platform/README.md

 Defaults to `nil`.
 If nil, the value of `node['http_platform']['admin_email']` is used.

-* node['http_platform']['cert']['dh_param']['bits'].
-Defaults to `2048`.
-The number of bits used for the Diffie-Hellman (DH) key exchange.
-Currently DH is configured only on Debian-based distros.

 The attributes below control fetching of a certificate from a server vault.

 * node['http_platform']['cert']['vault_data_bag'].
 Defaults to `'certs'`.
-The name of the vault data bag from which to fetch the cert.
+The name of the vault data bag from which to fetch the certificate.
 * node['http_platform']['cert']['vault_bag_item'].
 Defaults to `nil`.
-The tem inside the data bag (json file).
+The item inside the data bag (json file).
 If nil, Defaults to the FQDN of the node.
 * node['http_platform']['cert']['vault_item_key'].
 Defaults to `'cert'`.